EXAMS & QUALIFICATIONS

 This two-year course is a popular gateway to higher education or professional studies in a family’s home country or overseas.
 Critically for IFS students, the IGCSE provides a language test pass for emigrating or studying in another country.
 For example, achieving a Grade C in IGCSE English is often enough to satisfy the language requirements for some universities in English-speaking countries.

 The IGCSE exams are offered at the end of Seconde (grade 10) to students who have opted into the International Section of the Lycée.
-Conducted in May each year, IFS student will sit exams in Language (A) English, Geography, History and English Literature.
+Conducted in May each year, IFS student will sit exams in Language (A) English, English Literature and Global Perspectives.
 Assessment ranges from written to oral tests, as well as practical exams and coursework.

 A sign of the strength of the bilingual international section, IFS student each year are regularly and significantly above the world IGCSE grade averages.
-Setting them up comfortably for the OIB in Terminale.
+Setting them up comfortably for the BFI in Terminale.

 International English Language Testing System (IELTS)